Accenture/mercury-composable/README.md

 2. Create a configuration file to represent the event flow
 3. Write a user story for each user function

-Documentation is available at https://accenture.github.io/mercury-composable/

-To get started, please begin with Chapter one at https://accenture.github.io/mercury-composable/guides/CHAPTER-1/
+To get started, please begin with [Chapter one](https://accenture.github.io/mercury-composable/guides/CHAPTER-1/).

 # Conquer Complexity: Embrace Composable Design Patterns